Thomas Clarkson: Later career

 In 1823 the Society for the Mitigation and Gradual Abolition of Slavery (later known as the Anti-Slavery Society) was formed.
 Clarkson travelled the country to build support for its goal.
 He covered 10,000 miles, and activated the network of sympathetic anti-slavery societies which had been formed.
 This resulted in 777 petitions being delivered to parliament demanding the total emancipation of slaves.
 When the society adopted a policy of immediate emancipation, Clarkson and Wilberforce appeared together for the last time to lend their support.
-In 1833 the Slavery Abolition Act was passed, with emancipation completed on 1 August 1838 in the British colonies.
+In 1833, the Slavery Abolition Act was passed, with emancipation completed on 1 August 1838 in the British colonies.

 Clarkson lived an additional 13 years.
 Although his eyesight was failing, he continued to campaign for abolition, focusing on the United States, where slavery had expanded in the Deep South and some states west of the Mississippi River.
 He was the principal speaker in 1840 at the opening of the first World Anti-Slavery Convention in London, chaired by Thomas Binney.
 The conference was intended to build support for abolishing slavery worldwide and included delegates from France, the US, Haiti (established in 1804 as the first black republic in the Western Hemisphere) and Jamaica.
 The scene at Clarkson's opening address was painted in a commemorative work by Benjamin Haydon, now in the National Portrait Gallery, London; Clarkson is shown, finishing his speech with arm raised.

-In 1846 Clarkson was host to Frederick Douglass, an American former slave who had escaped to freedom in the North and became a prominent abolitionist, on his first visit to England.
+In 1846, Clarkson was host to Frederick Douglass, an American former slave who had escaped to freedom in the North and become a prominent abolitionist, on his first visit to England.
 Douglass spoke at numerous meetings and attracted considerable attention and support.
 At risk even prior to passage in the US of the Fugitive Slave Law of 1850, Douglass was grateful when British friends raised the money and negotiated purchase of his freedom from his former master in December 1846.

 Later life

 Throughout his life Clarkson was a frequent guest of Joseph Hardcastle (the first treasurer of the London Missionary Society) at Hatcham House in Deptford, then a Surrey village.
 In the early 1790s he met his wife, a niece of Mrs Hardcastle here.
 Clarkson wrote much of his History of the Abolition of the Slave Trade (1808) at Hatcham House.

 His younger brother John Clarkson (1764–1828) took a major part in organising the relocation of approximately 1200 Black Loyalists to Africa in early 1792.
 They were among the 3000 former United States slaves given their freedom by the British and granted land in Nova Scotia, Canada, after the American Revolutionary War.
 This group chose to go to the new colony of Sierra Leone established by the British in West Africa, founding Freetown.
 John Clarkson was appointed its first Governor.

-Thomas Clarkson died on 26 September 1846 in Playford, Suffolk.
+Thomas Clarkson died on 26 September 1846 in Playford, Suffolk, aged 86.
 He was buried in the village on 2 October at St Mary's Church.

 The Clarkson chest and Clarkson Collection are now on display in Wisbech & Fenland Museum.